History of York: Post-Roman Ebrauc

 There is little written evidence about York in the centuries following the Roman withdrawal from Britain in 410, a pattern repeated throughout Sub-Roman Britain.
 There is archaeological evidence for continued settlement at York near the Ouse in the 5th century, and private Roman houses, especially suburban villas, remained occupied after the Roman withdrawal.

 Some scholars have suggested that York remained a significant regional centre for the Britons, based largely on literary evidence.
 Several manuscripts of the Historia Brittonum, written c.
 830, contain a list of 28 or 33 "civitates", originally used to describe British tribal centres under Roman rule but here translated as Old Welsh cair (caer) and probably indicating "fortified cities".
 Among these settlements is Cair Ebrauc.
 Later, the text states that Ida was the first Anglian king of Bernicia and ruler over Cair Ebrauc.
 These are generally taken as references to a successor to old Roman Eburacum.
 This mention has led to speculation about Ebrauc in post-Roman times.

 Christopher Allen Snyder makes note of the evidence for Eboracum continuing to function, perhaps as a military outpost or the seat of a minor kingdom based on some old territory of the Brigantes.
 Snyder cites historian and archaeologist Nick Higham in saying that the settlement had declined so much by the end of the Roman period that it was unlikely to have been a significant post-Roman regional centre.

 Scholar Peter Field suggests that the City of Legions (urbs legionum) mentioned by Gildas in his 6th-century De Excidio et Conquestu Britanniae is a reference to York, rather than Caerleon; if this were the case it could provide some contemporary information about Ebrauc.

 A Peredur son of Efrawg is the hero of a 12th- or 13th-century Welsh romance; this would have been a variant of Ebrauc along with "Efrawg" or "Efrog", suggesting the city had royal associations in later tradition.

-What later became parts of the North Riding and City of York were conquered by a Bythonic to early Angle version of Deira, Based around the Derwent.
+What later became parts of the North Riding and City of York were conquered by a Brythonic to early Angle version of Deira, Based around the Derwent.